-The case study highlights challenges and also possible solutions of e-waste management with regard to shops.
-In addition it also highlights the different themes which a Greene Champion needs to understand in order to facilitate workshops with other Dealers in their networks.
+The case studyhighlights challenges and also possible solutions of e-waste management in the school setting.
+In addition it also highlights the different themes which an e-waste facilitator needs to understand inorder to facilitate workshops with adolescent groups in their networks.
 The facilitator reiterates the four themes and says that all are critical to become a Greene Champion.